dfinity/interface-spec/spec/index.md

 ### IC method `list_snapshots` {#ic-take_snapshot}

 This method lists the snapshots of the canister identified by `canister_id`.
-Currently, only one snapshot per canister will be stored.
+Currently, at most one snapshot per canister will be stored.

 ### IC method `delete_snapshot` {#ic-take_snapshot}

 This method deletes a specified snapshot that belongs to an existing canister.
 An error will be returned if the snapshot is not found.

-A snapshot cannot be found if it was previously deleted, replaced by a new snapshot through a `take_snapshot` request, or if the canister itself has been deleted or depleted of cycles.
+A snapshot cannot be found if it was never created, it was previously deleted, replaced by a new snapshot through a `take_snapshot` request, or if the canister itself has been deleted or run out of cycles.

 A snapshot may be deleted only by the controllers of the canister for which the snapshot was taken.